Gender Neutral Bathrooms: What Should You Know?

 Providing a safe, accessible place for every group in society to go to the bathroom seems simple, right?
-Well, why is it such a hot topic in a lot of places around the world?
+Well, why is it such a hot topic in places around the world?
 We look further into why gender-neutral bathrooms could be a positive change for all members of society, including someone with a disability and their carer.

 Why are Gender Neutral Bathrooms Important?